-PERMANENT FIXATION - TIBIOTALAR PRECISION GUIDED CROSSING SCREW Retrieve the lateral TT Precision Guide Arm and Set Screw.
-7
+PERMANENT FIXATION - TIBIOTALAR PRECISION GUIDED

+CROSSING SCREW

 Retrieve the lateral TT Precision Guide Arm and Set Screw.
-The Precision Guide is attached to the plate as described on page 9.
+The Precision® Guide is attached to the plate as described on page 9.
 Place a K-wire Tube into the TT Precision Guide.

-NOTE: K-wire Tubes for the Precision Guide are available in Ø1.6 mm and Ø2.3 mm, allowing for Ø5.5 mm or Ø7.0 mm Monster Screws to be used.
+K-wire Tubes for the Precision Guide are available in Ø1.6 mm and Ø2.3 mm, allowing for Ø5.5 mm or Ø7.0 mm Monster® Screws to be used.
 Partially threaded and fully threaded screw options are available for each screw diameter, per surgeon preference.
 The use of a Ø7.0 mm Monster Screw is demonstrated in this technique.
 When using the Ø5.5 mm Monster Screw, use the appropriate instrumentation.